 In both cases the medi-gel stacks with pre-existing Regeneration Powers.
 If your campaign uses house rules about crippling and permanent injuries, medi-gel will provide a hefty bonus to the roll to avoid/moderate those.

-From one scene very early in the second game one gets the impression that medi-gel can be energised for very demanding applications like heavy surgery, and glows a dark orange light when thus treated.
-This impression is speculative and poorly supported, though.
+From one scene very early in the second game one gets the impression that medi-gel can be energised for, say, heavy surgery.
+And glows a dark orange light when thus treated.
+But this is speculative and poorly supported.

-These Regeneration-based mechanics simulate wonder-tech battlefield medicine rather than an instant, ranged, collective healing “spell” like in the video game.
+These Regeneration-based mechanics simulate wonder-tech battlefield medicine rather than the instant, ranged, collective healing “spell” featured in the video game.

 Presumably this requires specialised combat hardware and software (which the best experts will want to customise), and a non-trivial quantity of Element Zero.
 Abilities used in the game include :

 - Shut down Mass Effect-using weapons through overheating (see the weapons locker article).
-This is a Neutralise (DCH) or Nullify (DCA) effect, usually with an area of effect, but limited since all weapons can be rebooted within three rounds/Phases (triggering the reboot costs an Automatic Action in DCH, and a Move or Standard Action in DCA).
+This is a Neutralise (DCH) or Nullify (DCA) effect, usually with an area of effect.
+However, it is limited since all weapons can be rebooted within three rounds/Phases.
+Triggering the reboot costs an Automatic Action in DCH, and a Move or Standard Action in DCA.

 - Creating a Mass Effect disruption zone that prevents biotics from using their abilities.
 Since it doesn’t affect technology, it may create a mentally painful backlash as the biotic person harnesses their power.

 Use Neutralise (DCH) or Nullify (DCA), affecting all biotic powers and possibly with an area of effect.
 However it is limited by the fact that any skilled biotic can recentre and cycle in three Phases/round, recovering their full power.
-This takes an Automatic Action (DCH) or a Standard or Move Action (DCA) for each of these three consecutive Phases/rounds, however.
+Still, this takes an Automatic Action (DCH) or a Standard or Move Action (DCA) for each of these three consecutive Phases/rounds.